• Recipes

 • 1 tsp vanilla extract

-• 3 ½ tbsp sweetener of choice: use erythritol sweetener (Swerve) for low carb, or for paleo use coconut sugar.
+• 3 ½ tablespoon sweetener of choice: use low carb sweetener for low carb, or for paleo use coconut sugar.

-• 2 tbsp almond butter, or can use peanut butter or sunflower seed butter
+• 2 tablespoon almond butter, or can use peanut butter or sunflower seed butter

 • 1 egg